 Image credit: goodsgn.com

-Pebbles represent the most practical option if your space is not suitable for a uniform walkway.
-Pebbles can be installed in any pattern, as long as you’re using mulch and rocks to create a border for your walkway.
-Check out more inspiration at goodsgn.com.
+Pebbles represent the most practical option if your space is not suitable for uniform walkway ideas.
+Pebbles can be installed in any pattern, but I think it’s a must that you use mulch and rocks to create a border for your walkway.
+Check out more front walkway ideas at goodsgn.com, a blog all about cool home designs.

 Grass and Tiles in Walkway Design

 Grass creates a focal point in your walkway.
 Regular maintenance is required to make sure your shrubs will always look the same.
-See how grass can be installed in your walkway at indulgy.com.
+My first-hand experience with these has shown that it’s not one of the best walkway ideas if you’re not willing to put in the time to care for it.

 Rocks and Grass Combinations